Emotiv/cortex-example/ios/README.md

 - EMOTIV App for iOS
 - Emotiv headset (if you don't have, you can purchase one [here](https://www.emotiv.com))
 - Emotiv account (if you don't have, you can register [here](https://www.emotiv.com))
+- The client id/secret of your cortex app (if you don't have, you can register [here](https://www.emotiv.com/my-account/cortex-apps/))

 ## EMOTIV App for iOS
 [What is EMOTIV App (for desktop)?](https://emotiv.gitbook.io/cortex-manual/)